rosenpin/samsung-debloat/README.md

 # samsung-debloat
-Remove bloatware that comes pre-installed on Samsung Galaxy devices
+Remove bloatware that comes pre-installed on Samsung Galaxy devices (may also work on other, non Samsung devices)
 Tested on my Galaxy S10e

 ## Instructions